String Quartet (Fauré): II. Andante

+III.
+Allegro

 Like the opening movement, the finale is in sonata form, and like the andante it is in 4/4 time.
 It combines the function of scherzo as well as finale.
 The cello introduces and develops the scherzo theme over a pizzicato accompaniment.
 The central development section, unusually long in relation to the rest of the movement, combines the themes heard at the beginning of the movement.
 The work ends in a jubilant E major conclusion.

 Timings

 In performance, string quartets have varied widely in their tempi for the work.
 Of recordings in the CD catalogues in 2011, an example of a swift performance is that by the Amati Quartet, a 1993 performance on the Divox label, which plays for a total of 22 minutes and 18 seconds.
 Among the slower versions is that by the Medici Quartet (Nimbus, 1989) which is nearly seven minutes longer, at 29:10.